ArduPilot/ardupilot_wiki/common/source/docs/common-pixhawk-overview.rst

-**Virtual Pin 2 and Power connector Pin 4**: power management connector voltage pin, accepts up to 3.3V, usually attached to 3DR power brick with 10.1:1 scaling
+**Virtual Pin 2 and Power connector Pin 4**: power management connector voltage pin, accepts up to 3.3V, usually attached to a power module with 10.1:1 scaling

-**Virtual Pin 3 and Power connector Pin 3**: power management connector current pin, accepts up to 3.3V, usually attached to 3DR power brick with 17:1 scaling
+**Virtual Pin 3 and Power connector Pin 3**: power management connector current pin, accepts up to 3.3V, usually attached to a power module with 17:1 scaling

 **Virtual Pin 4 and (No connector Pin)**: VCC 5V rail sensing.
 This